If you have any questions, please get in touch with our COVID-19 Task Force here

 Import relief on certain medical supplies, equipment and protective garments

-HMRC has announced that, for certain products, a business can apply for special authorisation so that no customs duty or import VAT is payable on the imported products until 31 July 2020.
+HMRC has announced that, for certain products, a business can apply for special authorisation so that no customs duty or import VAT is payable on the imported products until 31 December 2020.
 The goods must be imported by or on behalf of a UK state organisation or charity and donated or sold (directly or indirectly) to that state organisation or charity.
-As this relief is effective from 30 January 2020, claims can be potentially made for products which have already been imported.
 If you need to discuss this relief or how to make a claim, please contact Damian Shirley

 Notification period for options to tax